 The ministry of John the Baptist was a long time in the planning.
 A very important sequence in the events is going to be needful for the revelation of God's glory in Jesus Christ.

-Now it says that John the Baptist was going to exalt every valley, and flatten every hill, and so forth, but John surely didn't take a bulldozer to the hills of Judea and put the dirt from them into the valleys of Judea!
-But, we do see the glory of the Lord mentioned which indicates that we're going to have Divine order established in preparation to revelation and judgment.
-And these terms, like hills, valleys, and crooked, are in reference to men, their attitudes, and their conduct.
-Things like pride, disrespect, depression, hopelessness, stubbornness, and deceit among other things, are going to be smashed and leveled off into humility, fear of God, hope, and submission.
+Now it says that John the Baptist was going to exalt every valley, and flatten every hill, and so forth, but John surely did not take a bulldozer to the hills of Judea and put the dirt from them into the valleys of Judea!
+But, we do see the glory of the Lord mentioned which indicates that we are going to have divine order established in preparation to revelation and judgment.
+And these terms, like hills, valleys, and crooked, are in reference to men, their attitudes and their conduct.
+Things like pride, disrespect, depression, hopelessness, stubbornness, and deceit, among other things, are going to be smashed and leveled off into humility, fear of God, hope, and submission.